 However, long-term use of birth control pills has been linked to deficiencies in some B-vitamins.
 While research is limited at this stage, vitamin B7 may be one of the vitamins women who take birth control over an extended period may lack.
 Therefore, taking a biotin supplement or eating a biotin-rich diet could be important for helping the bodies of women who take the pill long-term continue working as they should.

 Some medical experts also suggest biotin to offset the hair thinning that can be a side effect of various birth control options, including the depo-shot and NuvaRing.
-Biotin-infused shampoos may also be beneficial to women with this problem.
+Biotin-infused shampoos are used by some women who are concerned about these issues.

 Other Medications and Supplements That Can Affect Birth Control

-While biotin doesn’t impact birth control, some other medications and supplements can.
+While biotin has not been shown to impact birth control, some other medications and supplements can.
 Evidence suggests that while their effectiveness is not reduced on birth control, they could make your birth control less effective.
 You may want to speak to one of the Nurx medical team if you are using birth control and one of the following:

-- Rifampin (Rifadin): Tuberculosis medication that decreases birth control hormone levels, making birth control pills, the patch, and NuvaRing less effective.
+- Rifampin (Rifadin) and rifabutin (Mycobutin): Medications used to treat various infections, including tuberculosis, as well as hepatic encephalopathy.They may decrease birth control hormone levels, making birth control pills, the patch, NuvaRing, and the implant less effective.

-- Carbamazepine (Tegretol), phenytoin (Dilantin), primidone (Mysoline), and phenobarbital: These anticonvulsant medication used to treat seizures can all make hormonal birth control less effective.
+- Carbamazepine (Tegretol), phenytoin (Dilantin), primidone (Mysoline), oxcarbazepine (Trileptal), topiramate (Topamax) and phenobarbital: These medications used to treat seizures can all make hormonal birth control less effective.

 - Darunavir (Prezista), efavirenz (Sustiva), lopinavir/ritonavir (Kaletra), and nevirapine (Viramune): These HIV medications can also make hormonal birth control less effective.

-- Modafinil (Provigil): This stimulant prescribed for sleep disorders, including sleep apnea and narcolepsy, can make hormonal birth control less effective.
+- Modafinil (Provigil) and Armodafinil (Nuvigil): This stimulant prescribed for sleep disorders, including sleep apnea and narcolepsy, can make hormonal birth control less effective.
 Medical experts recommend using a back-up method for at least a week after you stop taking this medication.

 - St. John’s wort: This herbal supplement used to treat the symptoms of depression and mild sleep disorders can stimulate the production of liver enzymes which speeds up the way your body metabolizes birth control and makes it less effective.

-If you take any of these medications or supplements, you may want to consider switching to a non-hormonal birth control method such as a copper IUD, condoms, or a diaphragm.
+If you take any of these medications or supplements, make sure to consult your physician on the best birth control method for you.
+Depending on the medication or supplement you may want to consider using a non-hormonal birth control method such as a copper IUD, condoms, or a diaphragm.
 Alternatively, you may like to find another alternative to treat your condition.

 It’s been shown that many common antibiotics do not alter levels of oral contraceptive steroids.
 So long as you’re taking your birth control as prescribed, you won’t need a back-up contraceptive while you’re taking the following meds: